Park Joo-ho: Personal life

-Park met his Swiss wife Anna while playing for Basel, where she was working at the stadium cafe.
-They have three children, daughter Eden/Na-eun (born in 2015), and sons Aciel/Gun-hoo (born in 2017) and Élyséen/Jin-woo (born in 2020).
+Park met his Swiss wife Anna while playing for Basel; she was working at the stadium cafe and had met his family during their visit before being introduced to him.
+They have three children, daughter Eden/Na-eun (born in 2015), and sons Aciel/Gun-hoo (2017) and Élyséen/Jin-woo (2020).
 After previously keeping his family out of the spotlight, Park and their oldest two children joined the cast of The Return of Superman in 2018.

+In 2020, Park opened his own YouTube channel "Captain PaChuHO" (캡틴 파추호), a play on his daughter's pronunciation of his name when she was a toddler.
+It initially began with vlogs featuring his life as a footballer and father.
+After his retirement, he began uploading content featuring commentaries about Korean football or interviews with former teammates.

+In July 2023, he joined tvN Sports as a commentator.
+He mainly covers AFC Champions League and Bundesliga games broadcast domestically.
+He was also part of the team covering the 2023 AFC Asian Cup on site in Qatar.